 "How was Kona?"

 I'm back at the office now after my incredible two plus weeks in Hawaii.
 It felt like I was there for a journey quest, a vacation, a race of all races, time to connect to nature, my friends, my family, myself and to get that ever elusive tan on my pale freckly skin.
-I was there for so many things and the biggest reason was, of course, Ironman Hawaii, affectionately called "Kona"
+I was there for so many things and the biggest reason was, of course, Ironman World Championships, affectionately called "Kona".

 Naturally the first and most frequent question I'm asked by all the incredible people who supported me, listened to me talk about swimbikerun and celebrated with me is, "How was Kona?"